kenmaready/CppND-Capstone-Blasteroids/README.md

   I considered making Polygon an abstract class but decided not to as I wanted to be able to use it separately, and did use it in one place (to generate a "noSpawnZone" which allows the game to detect whether any asteroids are too close to the spawning spot for new ships).

-  Announcement and Explosion are stand-alone classes, as their behaviour is signficantly different than the other objects, particularly with respect to their use of SDL2 render methods, which was a big motivator for having the other classes all be related.
+  Announcement and Explosion are stand-alone classes, as their behaviour is significantly different from the other objects, particularly with respect to their use of SDL2 render methods, which was a big motivator for having the other classes all be related.

 ### Memory Management

   The Game class relies heavily on C++ memory management tools in order to allow for the game objects to be created and stored on the heap, while avoiding the difficult task of freeing/deleting each of the objects.
-Shared pointers are used extensively for the game objects in order to achieve this purpose, while allowing the `shared_ptr` to handle removal of the objects once they go out of scope.
+Shared pointers are used extensively for the game objects in order to achieve this purpose, allowing the `shared_ptr` to handle removal of the objects once they go out of scope.

   **Rubric Requirement: Project Uses Smart Pointers Instead of Raw Pointers**

-  For example, all of the primary objects in the game (the ship, shots and asteroids) are created with `std::make_shared` and stored and utilized in that way.
+  For example, all of the primary objects in the game (the ship, shots and asteroids) are created with `std::make_shared`.
 First, a couple of aliases are declared at the top of `Game.h` in order to avoid the repetition of very long type declarations:

   ```
   // some convenient aliases: